core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

   email: michel.veillette@trilliantinc.com
 normative:
   RFC2119:
+  RFC7228:
   RFC7950:
+  RFC8340:
+  RFC8342:
   I-D.ietf-core-yang-cbor: core-yang-cbor
+  I-D.ietf-netconf-rfc7895bis: netconf-rfc7895bis
+informative:
   I-D.ietf-core-comi: comi
-  I-D.ietf-netmod-yang-tree-diagrams: tree-diagrams
-informative:
-  RFC7895:
-  I-D.dsdt-nmda-guidelines: nmda-guidelines
-  I-D.ietf-netconf-rfc7895bis: netconf-rfc7895bis
-  I-D.ietf-netmod-revised-datastores: revised-datastores
-  I-D.ietf-netconf-nmda-restconf: nmda-restconf

 --- abstract

-This document describes a YANG library that provides information about all the YANG modules used by a constrained network management server (e.g., a CoAP Management Interface (CoMI) server).
-Simple caching mechanisms are provided to allow clients to minimize retrieval of this information.
+This document describes a constrained version of the YANG library that provides information about the YANG modules, datastores, and datastore schemas used by a constrained network management server (e.g., a CoMI server).

 --- middle

 # Introduction

-WARNING:
-Both this contribution and the CoMI protocol {{-comi}} need to be reviewed to verify their compatibility with the "Network Management Datastore Architecture" (NMDA).
-See {{-nmda-guidelines}}, {{-netconf-rfc7895bis}}, {{-revised-datastores}} and {{-nmda-restconf}} for more details.

-The YANG library specified in this document is available to clients of a given server to discover the YANG modules supported by this constrained network management server.
-A CoMI server provides a link to this library in the /mod.uri resource.
-The following YANG module information is provided to client applications to fully utilize the YANG data modeling language:

-* module list: The list of YANG modules implemented by a server, each module is identified by its assigned YANG Schema Item iDentifier (SID) and revision.

-* submodule list: The list of YANG submodules included by each module, each submodule is identified by its assigned SID and revision.

-* feature list: The list of features supported by the server, each feature is identified by its assigned SID.

-* deviation list: The list of YANG modules used for deviation statements associated with each YANG module, each module is identified by its assigned SID and revision.

-## Major differences between ietf-constrained-yang-library and ietf-yang-library

-YANG module 'ietf-constrained-yang-library' targets the same functionality and shares the same approach as YANG module ietf-yang-library.
-The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-yang-cbor}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.

-* YANG module 'ietf-constrained-yang-library' extends the caching mechanism supported by 'ietf-yang-library' to multiple servers of the same type.
-This is accomplished by replacing 'module-set-id' by a hash of the library content.

-* Modules, sub-modules, deviations and features are identified using a numerical value (SID) instead of a string (yang-identifier).

-* The "namespace" leaf, not required for SIDs, but mandatory in 'ietf-yang-library' is not included in 'ietf-constrained-yang-library'.

-* Schemas can be located using the already available module or sub-module identifier (SID) and revision.
-For this reason, support of module and sub-module schema URIs have been removed.

-o To minimize their size, each revision date is encoded in binary.
+There is a need for a standard mechanism to expose which YANG modules, datastores and datastore schemas are in use by a constrained network management server.
+This document defines the YANG module 'ietf-constrained-yang-library' that provides this information.

+YANG module 'ietf-constrained-yang-library' shares the same data model and objectives as 'ietf-yang-library', only datatypes and mandatory requirements have been updated to minimize its size to allow its implementation by Constrained Nodes and/or Constrained Networks as defined by {{RFC7228}}.
+To review the list of objectives and proposed data model, please refer to {{-netconf-rfc7895bis}} section 2 and 3.

 # Terminology and Notation